Checchii/DungeonsOfAria/README.md

 ## How To Play

 1. Navigate to my portfolio page at [https://www.sebastianchecchi.com](https://www.sebastianchecchi.com).
-2. In the projects section, click on the "Dungeons of Aria" and then click on the URL to access a private link to the game.
+2. In the projects section, toggle the "Dungeons of Aria" details and then click on the "Play Now" to access a private link to the game.

 ## Usage